-The Sacchetto Construction draws on our Italian heritage – it focuses on creating a shoe that both looks AND feels incredible.
+The Sacchetto Construction is a type of shoe stitching that draws on our Italian heritage – it focuses on creating a shoe design that both looks AND feels incredible.
 To explain it in short – Sacchetto translates to ‘little bag’ – so basically it feels like a slipper but it looks like a shoe you can wear outside of the house.
 Sold yet?

 How are shoes with the Sacchetto Construction made?

 The stitching is then positioned at the very edge of the shoe – this avoids any discomfort from irritating seams.
 Another plus of this construction is we also get shoes with high flexibility, giving them that ‘already worn in’ feel.

 As one of many types of shoe construction methods, the Sacchetto Construction gives our shoes a unique softness, without depriving the structure; the lining covers the whole foot and is made of a piece of soft leather - imagine stitched leather shoes like a bag covering the foot.

 So, whats the difference between Sacchetto construction and other shoe construction methods?